Your DNA may decide your diet success

 Summary

 This study looked at whether a person's genetic risk for obesity affects how much weight they lose on a diet.
-Researchers recruited 223 overweight adults with either very high or very low genetic risk scores for high BMI.
-Half received diet coaching, while the other half served as a control group.
+Researchers recruited 223 overweight adults with either very high or very low genetic risk scores for high body mass index (BMI).
+Half received diet coaching for 6 months, while the other half got no advice.
 The goal was to see if genetics can help predict who will benefit most from dietary changes.

 Get updates